Transgender girls are at the center of America’s culture wars, yet again

 Deutsch’s bill has passed the House and is moving to a Senate committee.

-South Dakota state Rep. Linda Duba (D), who has consistently voted against legislation that restricts transgender rights, said she was taken aback by Deutsch’s about-face.
+South Dakota state Rep. Linda Duba (D), who has consistently voted against legislation that restricts transgender rights, said she was taken aback by Deutsch’s bill.

 “Again?
 What a waste of time.
 We need to focus on legislation to help those who are impacted by covid,” said Duba, who said she worries about the stakes of such legislation for a population with a disproportionately high rate of suicide and homelessness.
 “Why discriminate and focus on a group of people who already feel marginalized?
 We have so many other problems.”